-void RegisterRemovedHandler(TDeviceRemovedHandler \pHandler, void \pContext = 0)
+CDevice::TRegistrationHandle CDevice::RegisterRemovedHandler(TDeviceRemovedHandler pHandler, void pContext = 0)

-Registers a callback, which is invoked, when this device is removed from the system in terms of hot-plugging. pHandler gets called, before the device object is deleted. pHandler can be 0 to unregister a previously set handler. pContext is a user pointer, which is handed over to the handler.
+Registers a callback, which is invoked, when this device is removed from the system in terms of hot-plugging. pHandler gets called, before the device object is deleted. pContext is a user pointer, which is handed over to the handler.
+Returns a handle to be handed over to CDevice::UnregisterRemovedHandler().
+This method can be called multiple times for a specific device, where the registered handlers will be called in reverse order.
+Calling this method with pHandler = 0 to unregister is not supported any more.

-void TDeviceRemovedHandler (CDevice \pDevice, void \pContext);
+void TDeviceRemovedHandler (CDevice pDevice, void pContext);